-World’s oldest known person, French nun, dies at 118
+World’s oldest known person, a French nun, dies at 118

 Sister André tested positive for the coronavirus in January 2021, shortly before her 117th birthday, but she had so few symptoms that she didn’t even realize she was infected.
 Her survival made headlines both in France and beyond.

-In April last year, asked about her exceptional longevity through two world wars, she told French media that “working … makes you live.
+Asked about her exceptional longevity after surviving two world wars, she told French media in April that “working … makes you live.
 I worked until I was 108.”

+But local newspaper Midi Libre reported Sister Andre saying in 2020, after recovering from COVID-19, that “God has forgotten me.”

+The paper reported that during a visit with her in May, she was imprisoned by the infirmities of age, with loss of eyesight, poor hearing and her face contorted by joint pain.

-She was known to enjoy a daily glass of wine and chocolate.
+In better days, Sister Andre was known to enjoy a daily glass of wine and some chocolate.
+She toasted her 117th birthday in 2021 with Champagne, red wine and port.

+“It made me very, very, very, very happy,” she said in a telephone interview at the time with The Associated Press.
+“Because I met all those I love and I thank the heavens for giving them to me.
+I thank God for the trouble they went to.”

+Sister Andre, who reportedly took her religious name in honor of a favorite brother, recalled the high points of her long life in the May interview with Midi Libre, saying: “The most beautiful day of my life was when the Armistice (ending World War I) was declared,” and the population of Ales gathered in the main square to sing the French national anthem.